HoorayLee/open-academy-2015/README.md

 ### Introduction

-The Open Academy program participants' repository for learning using Git&Gihub as well as sharing useful documents, links and tutorials.
+The Open Academy program participants' repository for learning using Git & Gihub as well as sharing useful documents, links and tutorials.

 Generously share what you think useful and accumulate the green squares in your contributions calendar.